GeoffWilliams/puppet-filemagic/README.md

 #### fm_append
 * Append data to a file
 * Un-append data to a file
+* Specify `match_start` - The first line of input to append from, for cases where some data already exists

 #### fm_prepend
 * Prepend data to a file
 * Un-prepend data to a file
+* Specify `match_end` - The last line of input to prepend to, for cases where some data already exists

 ## Setup
 * There is no setup and FileMagic is cross platform!
 Please [create an issue](https://github.com/GeoffWilliams/puppet-filemagic/issues/new) if you find this not to be the case.